-Each Indigenous community and project operations personnel will be entitled to crucial ongoing community capacity learning through industry pre-care & after-care training and development.
-Included with this is the strengthening of indoor agricultural skills, abilities, instincts, processes, and resources that indigenous communities and their members need to survive, adapt, and thrive in our fast and always changing the world today.
+All Indigenous communities and project operations personnel will be entitled to crucial ongoing community capacity learning through industry pre-care & after-care training and development.
+Included with this, is the strengthening of indoor agricultural skills, abilities, instincts, processes, and resources that indigenous communities and their members need to survive, adapt, and thrive in our fast and always changing world today.
 The emphasis will be on producing additional, natural, and nutritious food streams that are geared to First Nation and Inuit people better health, future well-being and their indigenous family incomes, from within their Anishinabek communities for 7 Generations.

 Our business model is just that, a business model designed by Indigenous people for Indigenous communities.
 Our Health Canada approved LP’s will purchase all harvests ensuring no product generated will remain within the community.
 No harvested product produced stays in the community.
 We do provide a service to assist individuals with their own Health Canada License approval for cannabis use for medical purposes.
 Our advanced 4Seasons agriculture business model will continue to promote capacity development within Indigenous Canada communities through continued training and promotion utilizing the capacities of both community and their membership as we encourage further development for the betterment of themselves, their community and our business model.